New California rules end distinction for vaccinated workers

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Workplace regulators are poised on Thursday to extend California’s coronavirus pandemic regulations into next year with some revisions that business groups say could worsen the labor shortage.
+(AP) — California workplace regulators are poised on Thursday to extend the state’s coronavirus pandemic regulations into next year with some revisions that business groups say could worsen the labor shortage.

-The main change to the California Occupational Safety and Health Standards Board’s revised temporary rule is that it would erase current distinctions between vaccinated and unvaccinated employees.
+The main change to the California Occupational Safety and Health Standards Board’s revised temporary rule would erase current distinctions between vaccinated and unvaccinated employees.

-Both would be barred from the workplace if they come in close contact with someone with the virus.
+Both would be prohibited from the workplace if they come in close contact with someone infected with the virus.

-The revised temporary rules would require that exposed, vaccinated but asymptomatic workers stay home for 14 days even if they test negative or, if they return to work, wear masks and stay 6 feet (1.8 meters) from anyone else during those two weeks.
+The revised temporary rules would require that exposed, vaccinated but asymptomatic workers stay home for 14 days even if they test negative or, if they return to work, to wear masks and stay 6 feet (1.8 meters) from others for two weeks.

+The California Chamber of Commerce opposes the revisions, said Rob Moutrie, a policy advocate for the group.

+But groups representing workers support the change.
+Regulators were foolish to loosen the restrictions in June under pressure from employers and are smart to tighten them now, said Mitch Steiger, a legislative advocate for the California Labor Federation.

-The board’s consideration comes a day after California reinstituted requiring both vaccinated and unvaccinated people to wear masks indoors in a bid to slow the spread of the virus, including the omicron variant, as families and friends gather during the holidays and new coronavirus cases increase.
+The safety board’s consideration of the revised rules comes a day after California reinstituted requiring vaccinated and unvaccinated people to wear masks indoors in a bid to slow the spread of the virus, including the omicron variant, as families and friends gather during the holidays and new coronavirus cases increase.

 Under current workplace rules, vaccinated employees can keep working even if they’ve been exposed, unless they show symptoms, under the assumption that the vaccine generally will protect them.

-California was among numerous states that adopted emergency COVID-19 workplace safety measures, including Michigan, Oregon and Virginia.
+Other states besides California that adopted emergency COVID-19 workplace safety measures include Michigan, Oregon and Virginia.

 The Biden Administration has ordered all U.S. employers with more than 100 workers to be vaccinated, tested regularly or wear masks at work starting Jan.
-4, but the order is stalled amid court challenges from Republican-led states and fears from employers that the rules would only add to the worker shortage.
+4. But the order is stalled amid court challenges from Republican-led states and fears among employers that the rules could make the worker shortage worse.

-Regulators were foolish to loosen the restrictions in June under pressure from employers and are smart to tighten them now, said Mitch Steiger, a legislative advocate for the California Labor Federation.

-The chamber led a coalition of about 60 business groups arguing in a letter to the board that vaccinations are still largely effective and usually prevent serious illness and death even if there are breakthrough infections.
+The California Chamber of Commerce led a coalition of about 60 business groups arguing in a letter to the state safety board that vaccinations are still largely effective and usually prevent serious illness and death even if there are breakthrough infections.

 A planned change that would require testing even of vaccinated workers with no symptoms could also strain the availability of rapid tests and boost employers’ costs, said the groups, which include agribusiness, retailers, homebuilders, restaurateurs and manufacturers, along with cities and counties.

-The rules apply in almost every workplace in the state, including to workers in offices, factories and retail.
+The rules apply to almost every workplace in the state, including offices, factories and retail locations.

 The Motion Picture Association said the safeguards are not feasible for those filming movies, television shows or commercials because “employees who work in front of the camera cannot be expected to wear a face covering” and those doing hair and makeup “cannot perform their job duties while maintaining six feet of distance from other employees.”

-The Cal/OSHA board conformed its current regulations to general statewide standards imposed by Gov. Gavin Newsom in June only after weeks of intrigue during which it first postponed, then rejected, then adopted, then rescinded earlier proposed rules that would have conflicted with Newsom’s broader directive.
+The seven-member safety board is the policy-making arm of what is known as Cal/OSHA.
+It conformed its current regulations to general statewide standards imposed by Gov. Gavin Newsom in June only after weeks of intrigue during which it first postponed, then rejected, then adopted, then rescinded earlier proposed rules that would have conflicted with Newsom’s broader directive.

 Labor interests generally haven’t objected to the latest changes, which would be in effect from Jan.
 14 through April 14.